 - Maintain regular communication with your bank, especially if you anticipate large deposits.

 - Deposit with the same bank that you handle all your personal finance with.

 Are Holds Placed on Cashier’s Checks or Money Orders?

 If you need money quickly, you may wonder if it’s better to request a cashier’s check or a money order instead of a personal check.

 A cashier’s check is similar to a paper check, but the money comes from the bank’s funds.
-A bank guarantees the money, but you may still have to wait two business days for the check to clear.
-On the other hand, with money orders the party making the payment pays ahead of time.
-This guarantees payment, so you may only have to wait one business day to see the money in your checking account.
+A bank guarantees the money, but you may still have to wait two business days.
+On the other hand, with money order options, the party making the payment pays ahead of time.
+This guarantees payment, so you may only have to wait one business day.

 How Can I Check if My Deposit Cleared?